 Welcome to Deskman!
 In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

-Deskman facilitates the protection and security administration of multiple workstations from your web browser.
+Deskman facilitates the protection and security administration of multiple workstations from your web browser, privately.
 Install Deskman on as many systems as you need and all of them will share the same restrictions in no time.
 Deskman is also designed to protect single, isolated workstations.